gnawex/gnawex/docs/Specs/Mapping.md

 With this, the maptain may look for a new role to invite.

-> [!question] When to complete transaction?
+!!! note

-> The maptain and sniper/looter must both mark the transaction as `COMPLETE` when as soon as the sniper/looter completes their job and gets paid.
+    The maptain and sniper/looter must both mark the transaction as `COMPLETE` when as soon as the sniper/looter completes their job and gets paid.

 #### Helpers